WOW

 Follow Client Preferences

-- Use the “How to Work With Me” cheat sheet to adhere to clients’ communication preferences.
+- Use the “How to Work With Me” (HTWwM) cheat sheet to adhere to clients’ communication preferences.

 - If unclear, ask further questions to ensure you understand their preferences.